Research Hub

-Evidence and media that underscore the urgency of protecting children’s critical developmental years and the growing movement to help them thrive.
+Evidence that underscores the urgency of protecting children’s critical developmental years and the growing movement to help them thrive.

 • "We all agree that young people should reach a certain age before they smoke, drink, or access adult content.
 The same can be said for social media."